National Cancer Survivor month | 30 June 2020

-Seychelles NATION: Please tell our readers who is Brian Orr?
+Seychelles NATION: Please tell our readers who is Mirose?

 Seychelles NATION: How and when did you discover you had cancer?

-Seychelles NATION: What were your first reactions and how did you deal with it?
+Seychelles NATION: What where your first reactions and how did you deal with it?

 Seychelles NATION: What were your next steps?

-Seychelles NATION: What has helped to overcome cancer?
+Seychelles NATION: What has helped besides chemotherapy and medicine to overcome cancer?

-Seychelles NATION: How long did you take medication and for how long have you been cancer free?
+Seychelles NATION: For how long did you take medication and how long have you been cancer free?

 Seychelles NATION: Is there cancer in the family?